When coming to Turkey, most of my American clients and friends ask me if they can drive in Turkey with their US Driving License.

 There are one or more public notaries in every major town.
 With a visit to one of these public notaries, you can get a notarized translation quite easily.

-Yes, International Driver License is also accepted in Turkey.
-If you want to, you can use it, as well.
-On the other hand, if you have a US Driving License with a photo, you do not need it.
+If you want to, you can use an International Driver’s License, as well.
+Yet, if you have a US Driving License with a photo, you do not need it.

 Courtesy of the Turkish Population Registry

-I would advise using an internationally known brand for renting a car.
-You can hire a car from Avis, Hertz, Europcar, Alamo, Budget, and many other local and international brands in Turkey.
+You can hire a car from Avis, Hertz, Europcar, Alamo, Budget, and many other local and international rental companies in Turkey.

-Renting from local companies may not be trustworthy.
-They may demand additional charges at the end of the contract. (like scratches in the paint of the car, which you are not responsible for)
+These rental companies may demand additional charges at the end of the contract. (like scratches in the paint of the car, which you are not responsible for)

-Should you get full insurance when renting a car?
+5.1 I advise you to get full insurance when renting a car

 All cars insured in Turkey are insured by mandatory traffic insurance for damages you may inflict on other people or cars.